bestselfapp/serverless-notification-scheduler/README.md

 - `/bsa/TWILIO_FROM_NUMBER`: This is the phone number from which SMS messages will be sent.
 This number must be a valid Twilio phone number associated with your account.

 - `/bsa/secrets/callbacks_apikey`: This is the API key that will be sent in the header of any requests made to the callback URLs specified in your JSON requests.
-This allows the system to authenticate itself when requesting dynamic content for your notifications.
+This key is used to authenticate the system when requesting dynamic content for your notifications.
+It assumes that the callback URLs provided in your application are protected routes secured by this API key, preventing unauthorized access.

 ## Understanding the Microservices